DataDog/hiring-engineers/answers.md

 ### Bonus Question

 I didn't make any changes to the mycheck.py file, my change was the mycheck.yaml file.
-I think this satisifes the requiremes of the question?
+I think this satisfies the requirements of the question?

 ## Visualizing Data

 ### Timeboard

-Here is the picture of the three metrics on separate timeboards over a four hour timeframe.
+Here is the picture of the three metrics on separate timeboards over a four hour time frame.
 I thought this picture would be helpful to visualize though it is not in the instructions to include it

 ![AllTimeboardsSeparated](https://raw.githubusercontent.com/akambale/hiring-engineers/master/AllTimeboardsSeparated.png)

-### Timeboard Script
+### JSON Timeboard Script

-JSON object for the board
 ```
 {
   "status": "done",